News & Events

 “During my time with the college—as an academic, instructor and administrator—I have come to appreciate the excellent teaching, research, scholarly and artistic work of my colleagues, faculty, staff and students,” said Bonham-Smith.
 “It is truly an honour to continue advancing this work as dean of the college.”

 Bonham-Smith, who earned her BSc from Wolverhampton Polytechnic U.K. and her PhD from the University of Calgary, joined the U of S Department of Biology in 1994.
-She was the director of the Virtual College of Biotechnology from 2000-02; department head of biology from 2008-10; and vice-dean, sciences from 2010-15.
+She was the director of the Virtual College of Biotechnology from 2000-02; department head of biology from 2008-10; and vice-dean, science from 2010-15.

 With an outstanding teaching track record (a USSU Teaching Excellence Award in 2001 and a Division of Science Teaching Excellence Award in 2009 from the college) and an equally accomplished research resume focused on the plant ribosome and how plants react to stress, Bonham-Smith brings a rich, balanced background to the position.